WORKING TOGETHER FOR ANIMALS AND COMMUNITIES

 In the townships and rural communities around Johannesburg, many working horses are used to pull heavy carts of coal, building materials and goods.
 Here, poverty and violence are rife and veterinary care is in short supply.

-In these impoverished townships, many horses suffer from basic issues such as dental problems that, if left untreated, can nevertheless cause extreme pain that can result in dangerous weight loss.
+In these impoverished townships, many horses suffer from basic issues such as dental problems that, if left untreated, can cause extreme pain and result in dangerous weight loss.

 There is also a huge need for gelding, as stallions roaming for a mate are prone to theft, road traffic accidents and attack – stabbing and shooting are sadly not uncommon.